quocde99/Finance_Project/README.md

     -  Design SSIS package to ETL the data
     -  Using SSIS pipe line load data to SQL Server (Fiance Database)
     -  Using SSIS stage data in SQL Server (stage)
-6. Load data onto Snowflake
+6. Upload and download data on Snowflake
-    -  Using SSIS load dimDate to Snowflake (1 times)
-    -  Using SSIS load data from SQL Server (stage) to Snowflake
+    -  Using SSIS: upload data and dimDate (auto generated) from SQL Server to Snowflake (schema: NDS)
+    -  Using Snowpipe: Python API put file to external stage, then create a pipeline to upload data continuously to Snowflake (to stage: Python_API_Stage)
+    -  Using python API to download dim fact tables in warehouse schema to local machine
 7. Visualize data using PowerBI
    - Connect Snowflake source
    - Visualize data